bohdan-28/coffee-shop-frontend/README.md

 ## Introduction

-Bohdan Coffee is a food ordering service application that gives full flexibility to customers to place menu orders on their respective gadgets with direct payment options connected to the application.
+Coffee Shop is a food ordering service application that gives full flexibility to customers to place menu orders on their respective gadgets with direct payment options connected to the application.
 Premium features for a fast, effective and economical solution.

 ## Features